deeppp15/FetchBackend/README.md

-# Receipt Processor Challenge
+# FetchBackend
 Backend Springboot Rest API hosted on EC2 AWS.

+### Receipt Processor Challenge
 - This repository contains a backend microservice developed in Spring Boot to extract relevant information from JSON receipt structures.

 ### Features
 - Built following industry conventions for REST APIs.
 - Utilizes an H2 in-memory database with a one-to-many relationship between Receipt and Item entities.